 As we look towards the future, our outlook is influenced by conservative economic growth expectations.
-The group is in a unique position to not only contribute but capitalise on the opportunities that may emerge in the current economic environment.
+The group is in a unique position to not only contribute but capitalize on the opportunities that may emerge in the current economic environment.

-FirstRand Namibia's continued investment in digitalization and innovation provides the group with a solid platform to weather many an economic storm and continue to provide customer-centric service that ultimately translates to improved bottomline performance and sustainable balance sheet growth.
+First National Bank of Namibia Limited's continued investment in digitalization and innovation provides the group with a solid platform to weather many an economic storm and continue to provide customer-centric service that ultimately translates to improved bottom-line performance and sustainable balance sheet growth.